shady-cs15/CoMLRL/README.md

 pip install -e .
 ```

-Make sure `torch` is installed separately according to your system and CUDA version.
+Please make sure `torch` is installed separately according to your system and CUDA version.

 ## Usage